MMLANDMARKS: a Cross-View Instance-Level Benchmark for Geo-Spatial Understanding: Training Multimodal Models

 \mypar{Loss Function} To align the modalities, we extend the InfoNCE~\cite{oord2018representation} loss to all pairwise combinations of the four modalities.
 Given a batch of matching samples across $K=4$ modalities, the loss is defined as:

 where $\mathcal{L}_{i,j}$ is the contrastive loss between embeddings from modality $i$ and $j$.
 During inference, retrieval is performed using $k$-nearest neighbors in the learned embedding space.

-\mypar{Implementation details} We use a pre-trained CLIP ViT-L/14~\cite{radford2021, ViT} image encoder for the ground and aerial-view images, and its text encoder for the Wikipedia text.
-The location encoder architecture is initialized as in~\cite{geoclip} to embed the GPS coordinates.
-As a simple strategy, we use sentences of each landmark's text descriptions as inputs for CLIP's text encoder.
-We both sample sentences randomly and use the first sentence during training, and compare the results in Tab.~\ref{tab:all_model_experiments}.
-All models are trained on a single NVIDIA H100 GPU.
-All projection layers have a dimension of $512$.
-During training, we keep all encoders frozen except for the location encoder.
-All models are trained for $20$ epochs with an AdamW~\cite{loshchilov2017decoupled} optimizer, a learning rate of $1 \times 10^{-4}$, a weight decay of $5\times10^{-4}$, and a batch size of $512$.
-During training, we randomly select one ground-view image for each landmark in the minibatch.
-We experiment with sampling aerial images randomly against always using the latest aerial image available (see Tab.~\ref{tab:all_model_experiments}).
-To avoid overfitting, we use a validation set with $1024$ landmarks sampled and removed from \dname's training, and the best model is chosen according to the lowest validation loss.
-We train with a complete pairwise loss across all modalities and following~\cite{geoclip,radford2021}, we set the scaling temperature to $0.07$.
+\mypar{Implementation details} All models are trained on a single NVIDIA H100 GPU for $20$ epochs with an AdamW~\cite{loshchilov2017decoupled} optimizer, a learning rate of $1 \times 10^{-4}$, a weight decay of $5\times10^{-4}$, a batch size of $512$, and projection layers of dimension $512$.
+During training, we randomly select one ground and aerial image for each landmark in the minibatch.
+We experiment with sampling aerial images randomly versus always using the latest aerial image available.
+As a simple strategy, we use sentences from each landmark's text description.
+We both sample sentences randomly and use the first sentence during training.
+All results are compared in Tab.~\ref{tab:all_model_experiments}.
+To avoid overfitting, we use a validation set with $1024$ landmarks sampled and removed from \dname's training set, and the best model is chosen according to the lowest validation loss.
+We train with our complete pairwise loss across all modalities and following~\cite{geoclip,radford2021}, we set the scaling temperature to $0.07$.